dollarscout

 Common mistakes

-• Assuming DJIA reflects the entire market; it's limited to 30 companies.
+• Assuming the DJIA reflects the entire stock market, when it only covers 30 companies.

-• Overreacting to daily changes without understanding long-term trends.
+• Overreacting to daily fluctuations in the DJIA without understanding why changes occur.

 Frequently asked questions